 In this ferociously imaginative novel, abortion is once again illegal in America, in-vitro fertilization is banned, and the Personhood Amendment grants rights of life, liberty, and property to every embryo.

 Five women.
 One question.
 What is a woman for?

 Susan is a frustrated mother of two, trapped in a crumbling marriage.
 Mattie is the adopted daughter of doting parents and one of Ro’s best students, who finds herself pregnant with nowhere to turn.
 And Gin is the gifted, forest-dwelling herbalist, or “mender,” who brings all their fates together when she’s arrested and put on trial in a frenzied modern-day witch hunt.

-RED CLOCKS is at once a riveting drama, whose mysteries unfold with magnetic energy, and a shattering novel of ideas.
-In the vein of Margaret Atwood and Eileen Myles, Leni Zumas fearlessly explores the contours of female experience, evoking THE HANDMAID’S TALE for a new millennium.
+Red Clocks is at once a riveting drama, whose mysteries unfold with magnetic energy, and a shattering novel of ideas.
+In the vein of Margaret Atwood and Eileen Myles, Leni Zumas fearlessly explores the contours of female experience, evoking The Handmaid’s Tale for a new millennium.
 This is a story of resilience, transformation, and hope in tumultuous — even frightening — times.

 Get recommended reads, deals, and more from Hachette